 - The name of the company seeking to employ/engage the non-Ghanaian citizen;

-- The project/programme the non-Ghanaian citizen is to work on.
+- The project/program the non-Ghanaian citizen is to work on.

 - The specific role the non-Ghanaian citizen sought to be employed/engaged is to take up.

-- The specific qualification required for the role the non-Ghanaian citizen is to take up.
+- The specific qualification required for the role of the non-Ghanaian citizen is to take up.